allthingstalk/arduino-sdk/readme.md

 * Arduino Ethernet `#include <Ethernet.h>`
 * Arduino Leonardo `#include <Ethernet2.h>`

-* Basic examples for sensing and actuation
-  * `counter.ino` send data from your Arduino to AllThingsTalk _(sensing)_
-  * `led-actuation.ino` toggle a led on your Arduino from AllThingsTalk _(actuation)_
-* Rapid Development Kit examples
-  * `light-sensor.ino` Measure light in your environment
-  * `motion-sensor.ino` Turn on LED and get a notification when movement is detected
-  * `smart-doorbell` Get notified when someone is at the door

 #### NodeMCU

-* `nodemcu.ino` will show you how to send data from the NodeMCU to AllThingsTalk as well as the other way around, actuating the onboard LED from the cloud.
+The example will show you how to send data from the NodeMCU to AllThingsTalk as well as the other way around, actuating the onboard LED from the cloud.

 > Make sure you fill in your network credentials in the **setup()** method of the sketch `setupWiFi("your_wifi_ssid", "your_wifi_password");  // Connect to the WiFi network`

 #### Linkit One

-* `counter.ino`
-* `gps.ino`

-Please take note of the following

 > In the **ATT_IOT.h** file, comment the following line `// #include <EthernetClient.h>`

 > Newer versions of the Arduino IDE may conflict with the Linkit One.
-[Arduino IDE version 1.6.5](https://www.arduino.cc/en/Main/OldSoftwareReleases#previous) is tested and will work with the examples below.
+[Arduino IDE version 1.6.5](https://www.arduino.cc/en/Main/OldSoftwareReleases#previous) is tested and will work with the provided examples.